fzaiser/genfer/README.md

   It runs the command `../target/release/geobound <benchmark>.sgcl -u 0`.
 * `geobound -u 30 --objective ev`: Geometric Bound Semantics with unrolling limit 30 and optimizing the bound on the expected value of the program distribution.
   To obtain good bounds on the expected value, unrolling is needed (`-u 30`) and the optimization objective must be set (`--objective ev`).
-* `geobound -u 0 --objective tail`: Geometric Bound Semantics without unrolling but optimizing the tail asymptotic bound.
+* `geobound -u 1 --objective tail`: Geometric Bound Semantics but optimizing the tail asymptotic bound.
-  For tail bounds, unrolling is not helpful (except for numerical issues, in some cases), so the unrolling limit is set to 0.
+  For tail bounds, unrolling is not very helpful (except for numerical issues, in some cases), so the unrolling limit is set to only 1.
 * `polar`: The Polar tool by Moosbrugger et al. (OOPSLA2022), see https://github.com/probing-lab/polar.
   Polar cannot compute tail bounds but can compute exact moments (in particular expected values) for some benchmarks.
   We have translated the relevant benchmarks to Polar's format (file extension: `.prob`).